Export Contact, Leads & Attachments from Salesforce to CSV

 With Skyvia, you can easily export data from Salesforce to CSV files, which can be further downloaded to your computer or automatically placed to some file storage.
 The CSV data format is useful because of its relative simplicity and universal cross-platform accessibility.
 Moreover, pulling data from Salesforce to a CSV file is a convenient way to analyze the data later.

 What is also convenient is that you can schedule data export from Salesforce to execute on a regular basis.
-The export package will run automatically on the specified time.
-If the Salesforce connection becomes invalid or some errors happen within the package, you will receive notifications to your account email or to other additional emails you have specified.
+The export will run automatically on the specified time.
+If the Salesforce connection becomes invalid or some errors happen within the integration, you will receive notifications to your account email or to other additional emails you have specified.

 5 Steps to Extract Data from Salesforce

-After signing in to Skyvia, you create an export package by clicking +NEW in the top menu and selecting Export in the Integration column.
+After signing in to Skyvia, you create an export by clicking +NEW in the top menu and selecting Export in the Integration column.

 Step 1